optimagic-dev/optimagic/README.md

 - The complete history of parameters and function evaluations can be saved in a database for maximum reproducibility.
 - Painless and efficient multistart optimization.
-- The progress of the optimization is displayed in real time via an interactive dashboard.
+- The progress of the optimization is displayed in real time in `criterion_plots` and `params_plots`.

 ### Estimation and Inference